PortsMaster/PortMaster-New/ports/ziggurat/README.md

 ## Notes

 Thanks to nethead for creating this game.
-This game is free at https://nethead.itch.io/ziggurat
+This game is available free at https://nethead.itch.io/ziggurat

 Tested using *Ziggurat-Linux.zip* version, but Windows version will likely work fine, too.